Sick pay and holiday pay

 Taking holiday while off sick

-An employee can take holiday (annual leave) while off sick.
+An employee can use their paid holiday (annual leave) while off sick.
 For example, if they:

 - are not physically able to work, but physically able to take a holiday